You may be referred to a doctor who specializes in disorders of the joints (rheumatologist).

 - Where is your pain located?

-- Does anything seem to make your pain better?
+- Does anything else seem to make your pain worse or better?

 - Are you having any difficulty breathing?